unnatigit-hub/PrepIT-Quiz-Website/README.md

 # PrepIT-Quiz-Website
-PrepIT is an innovative, quiz-based placement preparation platform designed to help students, fresh graduates, and job seekers become more confident and capable in cracking campus and off-campus recruitment exams.
+PrepIT is a web-based quiz platform designed to help students and job seekers prepare for placement exams.
+It offers category-wise and company-specific quizzes in areas like Aptitude, Programming, and Core Technical Subjects.
+Users can register, take quizzes, view detailed results, and track their performance over time.
+The platform also includes an admin panel for managing questions, users, and feedback.
+Built using Django (Python), HTML, CSS, and Bootstrap, PrepIT aims to simplify the preparation process and improve job readiness.